Dickinson, Broome County, New York

 Dickinson is a town in Broome County, New York, United States.
 The population was 5,083 at the 2020 census.
 The town was named after Daniel S. Dickinson.

 The town is adjacent to Binghamton and forms a suburb to that city.

 History

 The town of Dickinson was established in 1890 from the Town of Binghamton.

 The former Chenango Canal (1834–1876) passed through the town, following the Chenango River.
 The current village of Port Dickinson formed as a port on the canal.
 The canal linked Binghamton to Troy and the Erie Canal.

 Geography

 According to the United States Census Bureau, the town of Dickinson has a total area of 12.6 km2, of which 12.4 km2 is land and 0.3 km2, or 2.15%, is water.

 The town is divided by the Chenango River.

 Interstate 81 joins Interstate 88 by the northern town line.
+Interstate 86 also runs through parts of the town.
 U.S. Route 11 passes across the southern part of the town, turning north on the west side of the Chenango River.
 New York State Route 7 is a major north-south highway in the eastern part of Dickinson.